skillrepos/codeium-basics/labs.md

 ```
 create a mapping of the other states to area codes in JavaScript where the key is the state abbreviation and the value is an array of area codes of max size 5
 ```
-k, you can copy the mappings and add them into the code file.
+If the output looks ok, you can copy the mappings and add them into the code file.
 ![Completing the mappings](./images/cb32.png?raw=true "Completing the mappings")